-It’s generally not a good idea to take the first car accident settlement offer.
+It’s generally not a good idea to take the insurance company’s first offer for your car accident claim.
 These cases can take several rounds of negotiations to settle.
 You should only accept an offer that covers your expenses and losses.
 If you are unsure about your damages, you should consider consulting with a car accident attorney.
 They can calculate your economic and non-economic damages.

 Most personal injury firms provide free case reviews and can manage all insurance-related matters with no upfront cost.
-It is a good idea to discuss your case with an attorney before you agree to settle with an insurance company, regardless of how straightforward your case seems.
+It is a good idea to discuss your case with a personal injury attorney who handles car accident claims before you agree to settle with an insurance company’s settlement offer, regardless of how straightforward your personal injury claim seems.
 They can learn about your case and explain your financial recovery options.

-Questions to Ask When Evaluating the First Car Accident Settlement Offer
+Questions to Ask When Evaluating the Insurance Company’s First Settlement Offer after a Car Accident

-Many injured claimants are tempted to accept the insurance company’s first settlement offer.
+Many injured claimants are tempted to accept the insurance company’s initial offer.
 After all, they have bills piling up and want to move forward as quickly as possible.
 However, accepting the first settlement offer is not in many people’s best interest.

 When evaluating a potential settlement, you should ask yourself: